-Anne and her also winemaker husband Cameron are sailors – in 2015 they took a year to sail around the world and as of our latest update to this review, they are still sailing having visited Mexico, a number of South Pacific islands and New Zealand.
-The freedom and experiences of a trip like this are unparalleled – follow along on their voyage here: www.vawtersonthewater.com
+Anne and her also winemaker husband Cameron are sailors – in 2015 they took a year to sail around the world with their two children and as of our latest update to this review, they are still sailing having visited Mexico, a number of South Pacific islands and New Zealand.
+The freedom and experiences of a trip like this are unparalleled – follow along on their voyage here: www.vawtersonthewater.com and read our interview about their experiences on the water with Anne here: www.davestravelcorner.com/interviews/the-vawter-family-vawters-on-the-water

 Based on Jim’s location and business in Dallas, the wines are fairly well distributed in Texas.
-They are selectively distributed in about 20 states including through the National chain, Total Wine & More.
+They are selectively distributed in about 20 states including through the national chain in select Total Wine & More stores.
 For more information and or to join their club visit: www.redmarewines.com